ACS Frequently Asked Questions

 23. What can the U.S. Embassy do if an American is arrested in Moldova?

 We will contact Moldovan authorities to check on the person's condition.
 We can provide information on legal procedures in Moldova, and a list of attorneys.
 However, the US Embassy does not provide any legal assistance, and we cannot serve as a lawyer.
 The U.S. Embassy also cannot get anyone released, since anyone in Moldova is subject to Moldova’s laws.
-However, we can arrange communications with family and friends in the U.S., and keep them informed, with your permission.
+However, we can arrange communications with family and friends in the United States.